su225/su225.github.io/content/posts/go-runtime-internals-memory-allocator/index.md

     // .. omitted

-    // @me: If the request does not fit in the current block, then ask OS for
-    // 256K (persistentChunkSize) with `sysAlloc`
 	if persistent.off+size > persistentChunkSize || persistent.base == nil {
 		persistent.base = (*notInHeap)(sysAlloc(persistentChunkSize, &memstats.other_sys))
 		// .. omitted

-		// Add the new chunk to the persistentChunks list.
-        // @me: The new chunk is added from the front of the list.
-The `persistentChunks`
-        //      holds a pointer to the head of the linked list.
-The atomic operation is
-        //      setting the head after updating the first word to be the previous head.
-        //      This way, the blocks allocated earlier are linked to the one just alloced. for {
+		for {
 			chunks := uintptr(unsafe.Pointer(persistentChunks))
 			*(*uintptr)(unsafe.Pointer(persistent.base)) = chunks